ShameGod/linkedLists-/README.md

 The key here is to treat all the cases and be careful to pay attention to details (index).
 I tried all the cases on a paper before finding it out

-**Note: always check two things with linked lists :
+**Note**: always check two things with linked lists :
        + that the node is not null before calling the node.next, it might cause a NPE
-       + check the conditions of a loop to not endup with an infinit loop **
+       + check the conditions of a loop to not endup with an infinit loop